 Acute Kidney Injury

-• Fluid Retention: Leads to swelling, particularly in the feet, legs and other areas of the body.
+• Fluid retention (edema): Leads to swelling, particularly in the feet, legs and other areas of the body.

-Sometimes, acute kidney injury shows no visible symptoms and is only detected through routine lab tests conducted for other reasons.
+Sometimes, acute kidney injury shows no visible aki symptoms and is detected only through routine blood or urine tests done for other medical reasons.

 • Blood loss from major bleeding